![]() |

 em_timer_tick_t em_timer_current_tick | ( | em_timer_t | tmr | ) |

-Returns current tick value of the given timer
+Return the current tick value of the given timer

 This can be used for calculating absolute timeouts.